DominikSubocz/Product_preview_card_component/README.md

 # Frontend Mentor - Product preview card component solution
+Hello there, and welcome to my solution for the Frontend Product Preview Card Component Challenge!
+I've added a touch of magic to make it look fantastic.
+Take a stroll through and share your thoughts.
+Happy coding and have a wonderful day!

 This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.